Solar Battery Backup in Maine | Stay Powered During Outages

 • Offering a cleaner, quieter alternative to gas or propane generators

 Together, solar panels and batteries create a system that keeps power flowing where you need it most.
+Let’s take a look at how it works.

-• Refrigerators and freezers
+• Refrigerator and freezer

-• Well or sump pumps
+• Well pump or sump pump

-• Lighting and a few outlets
+• Lights and key outlets

 • Wi-Fi, phone chargers, and garage doors

-Top Solar Battery Options for Maine Homes
+Top Solar Batteries for Maine Homes

 We install several top-tier home battery systems designed for Maine’s climate and energy needs.
+Here’s a closer look at three of the most popular options for grid-tied systems.

 Tesla Powerwall